28 June 2022 | NewsCOVID-19 vaccine booster dose protects against Omicron severe disease, study confirmsRead the full article

 This decision aid is designed to help you decide whether COVID-19 vaccination is right for your child.
-It will give you the information you need about the virus and the vaccine, and help you think about what the risks and benefits of vaccination mean for your family.
+In five simple steps, it will give you the information you need about the virus and the vaccine, and help you think about what the risks and benefits of vaccination mean for your family.

 PhD, MPH, Dip Health Sci (Nursing), Midwifery Cert